 The sales are also expected to benefit the local economy by providing jobs.
 It will have a positive impact on local employment by generating numerous man-hours of work associated with the harvest and transportation of wood products from this sale.
 Additionally, the public may benefit from access to additional personal use fuelwood areas, as home heating continues to be expensive in Interior Alaska.

-Neutral effects are expected on fish and wildlife habitat or water quality due to the size and location of the sale, which may improve habitat for some species.
-Other users of Cummings Road may experience an increase in traffic and road wear, but also derive some benefits from road maintenance and snow-clearing operations.
+Minimal negative effects are expected on fish and wildlife habitat or water quality due to the ridgetop location of the sale.
+Other property owners nearby may experience some equipment noise during harvest operations.

 VI.
 PUBLIC NOTICE